jakublamprecht/ImuKalibrConfigs/README.md

 * For Microstrain we used following [specification](http://www.microstrain.com/inertial/3dm-gx4-25)
 * For ADIS we used file provided at [Kalibr's github site](https://github.com/ethz-asl/kalibr/wiki/downloads)
 * For Low cost imu we used exactly the same data as in ADIS YAML file
+* For Phone IMU we used data provided at this [site](https://www.invensense.com/wp-content/uploads/2015/03/DS-000081-v1.01.pdf) random_walk values are taken from configuration file for ADIS

 ## How to run